MurrayEfford/secr-simulations/README.md

 # Spatially Explicit Capture-Recapture Simulations

-SITE UNDER DEVELOPMENT - RESULTS WILL CHANGE
+SITE UNDER DEVELOPMENT - RESULTS MAY CHANGE (EXPECT MORE EXPLANATION IN EACH HTML)

 This site holds R code and results for simulations to assess the robustness of spatially explicit capture--recapture estimates of population density to various breaches of model assumptions.